-The VA’s residual income guideline offers a powerful and realistic way to look at affordability and whether new homeowners have enough income to cover living expenses and stay current on their mortgage.
+The VA’s residual income guideline offers a powerful and realistic way to look at VA loan affordability and whether new homeowners have enough income to cover living expenses and stay current on their mortgage.

 Residual income is a major reason why VA loans have such a low foreclosure rate, despite the fact that about 9 in 10 people purchase without a down payment.

 The heart of this is discretionary income.
 Residual income looks at how much money you have leftover each month after all of your major expenses are paid.
 Those leftovers cover things like gas, food, clothing and other typical family needs.